-- Awards - Education - Professional Experience - Research and teaching interests - Professional appointments - Publications (selected).
-Candidates for promotion to professor should include in the executive summary only publications and other scholarly contributions since their promotion to associate professor of practice.
+- Awards - Educational history - Professional Experience - Research and teaching interests - Professional appointments - Publications.
+Full listing of selected (or all, if page limit allows) should be included. - Candidates for promotion to professor should include in the executive summary only publications and other scholarly contributions since their promotion to associate professor of practice.
 Candidates for promotion to professor of practice may include all publications and scholarly activities in the appropriate section of V. Research and Creative Activities. - Competitive grants (selected, or all if page limit allows) - Other sponsored research (selected, or all if page limit allows) - Courses taught (selected, or all if page limit allows) - Student advising (selected, or all if page limit allows) - Outreach and professional service (selected, or all if page limit allows) - Inclusive practices and diversity initiatives (selected, or all if page limit allows).
 Candidates should include a list of activities that promote or contribute to inclusive teaching, research, outreach, and service.

-Candidates should use tables to summarize their contributions.
-Please identify important aspects of accomplishments (e.g., first author, corresponding author, new courses developed; graduate student committees chaired).
+Candidates should include tables to summarize their contributions.
+Please identify important aspects of accomplishments (e.g., first author, corresponding author, new courses developed; graduate student committees chaired; candidate's portion of internal and external grant funding).
+The candidate's portion of funding is calculated by multiplying the candidate's percentage of credit by the total award amount for each funded project and totaling these amounts).

 Sample tables are provided.
-Please modify the tables to best present the candidate's work in a summary fashion.
+Please modify the tables to present the candidate's work in a summary fashion that best describes their achievements.
 Faculty members with creative activities may choose an alternative way to summarize their accomplishments.